 Tahoe Lake Elementary has developed a comprehensive plan that addresses a variety of crisis situations.
 The school fosters awareness, preparedness, and school safety through regularly scheduled safety drills, as well as training for students and staff.
-The TLE Leadership Team reviews safety-related issues and reports, then plans prevention, intervention, and post-intervention activities with students, parents and teachers in a comprehensive school safety plan.
+The comprehensive school safety plan.
 The School Safety Plan is reviewed every year and approved by our School Site Council and TTUSD School Board.